uliano/schrscr/README.md

 # schrscr
-Scripts for Shrödinger
+Scripts for Shrödinger.

-Mostly (if not all) are meant to process Desmond trajectories and should be run with the command `$SCHRODINGER/run scriptname.py`
+Mostly (if not all) are meant to process Desmond trajectories and should be run with the command

+`$SCHRODINGER/run scriptname.py`